Notice of Privacy Practices – Clients

 - Responses to court orders, subpoenas, or warrants.

-If you received this Notice of Privacy Practices electronically, you have the right to a paper copy
+If you receive this Notice of Privacy Practices electronically, you have the right to a paper copy upon request.

-The Poverello is required by law to maintain the privacy of your protected health
+The Poverello Center Inc. (TPC) is required by law to maintain the privacy of your protected health

-As part of the department’s legal duties this Notice of Privacy Practices must be given to you.
+As part of TPC’s legal duties this Notice of Privacy Practices must be given to you.
+TPC is required to follow the terms of the Notice of Privacy Practices currently in effect.

 FOR FURTHER INFORMATION